lisa-analyzer/.github/profile/README.md

 semantic information into warnings that can be of value for the final user.

 For more information, documentation and useful guides, refer to the [project website](https://lisa-analyzer.github.io/)!

+LiSA started as a project of the [Software and System Verification (SSV)](https://ssv.dais.unive.it/) group @ Università Ca' Foscari in Venice, Italy, and is now maintained and developed in collaboration with the University of Parma.